 556 DIRECTORS ANNUAL REPORT & ACCOUNTS

 Copy of the Directors’ Annual Report and Accounts for the year ended

-31 December 2016 had been available to members for the requisite number of days.
+31 December 2017 has been available to members for the requisite number of days.
 As no matters arising the Chairman asked that the Reports and Accounts be proposed and taken as read.

 Proposed: PG Bellamy Seconded: B Stokes All in Favour: Carried